A garage conversion should be high on your to-do list if you:

 - the services of a structural engineer.

-Do I Need a Designer for my Garage Conversion?
+Do I Need an Architect for a Garage Conversion?

-Using an Architect or an architectural designer will mean expert design input and ideas that you might not have thought of.
+Using an architect, an architectural technician or another type of design professional will mean expert design input and ideas that you might not have thought of.
 A design professional will also have useful trade contacts and will have experience in dealing with Building Control.

 In terms of design fees, expect to pay from as little as £1,200 right up to £3,000, depending on the complexity of the design.